pigmej/aisanity/README.md

   <img src="logo.png" alt="Aisanity Logo" width="256">
 </div>

-A devcontainer wrapper for sandboxed development environments with git worktree support for parallel development.
+Aisanity is a secure, hassle-free tool for running AI agents in isolated environments, protecting your host OS from risks while enabling seamless development workflows.
+It provides sandboxed containers with automatic AI integration, git worktree support for parallel development, and compatibility with any IDE or terminal tool.

 ## Tool Compatibility